alexzhelyapov1/LLVM/README.md

 - [cmake](llvm_pass/CMakeLists.txt): Why dependency `runtime_stat_pass` of `ninja app_with_runtime_stat_pass` does not work?
 - LLVM general: Why does it print the module-pass twice (`ninja pass_example_run`)?
 - LLVM general: Why did `llvm.lifetime.start.p0i8 (arg_size: 2)` appear with -O2 option?
+- Why app-function has a huge size, but if compile only app-function, it'll be small?
+See `generate_app/empty.c`.

 <br></br>